FieryCod/holy-lambda/doc/1-02-getting-started.md

 2. Configure the `bb` (babashka) task runner

    `holy-lambda` uses babashka tasks to perform its duties.
-Configuration for the tasks are located in `bb.edn` and we need to make a couple of config changes in there for your environment.
+Configuration for the tasks are located in `bb.edn`.
+The defaults are mostly sufficient, however we need to make a couple of config changes to change the target runtime to babashka and set your AWS region.

       - Open `bb.edn` in the root of your project directory